Activating academia...

 Check in/break (5-10 mins)

-If you are limited to an hour, close the session after the film screening by:
+If you are limited to an hour, close the session after the film by:

 1) Validating the spectrum of responses people may be having.
-You could invite them to share a one-word emotion they’re experiencing, a one-sentence reflection, or the question they are going away with.
+You could invite them to share one emotion they’re experiencing, or a short reflection or question they're leaving with.

-2) Signposting next steps: If you have pre-planned a dedicated follow up meeting/workshop share the details and ask attendees if they can commit to joining together again.
+2) Signposting next steps: If you have pre-planned a followup meeting/workshop share the details and ask attendees if they can commit to joining together again.
 If not, end with some tangible calls to action (see below).

 via...